This plant has no fragrance

-Kale 'Chou Moullier'
+Kale 'Chou Moullier' Overview

 Kale leaves can be harvested throughout the growing period once the plant is fully developed, usually within 2 months of planting.
 Harvest regularly to encourage consistent new growth.
 Harvest the lower, outer leaves first to avoid damage to the growth tip.
 Mulch in summer to prevent leaves from becoming bitter.